 - Ask why they are selling: Always ask why the person is selling; this might help shape the negotiation.
 If the seller is in a situation where they need to sell in a hurry, eg: moving interstate/overseas that may provide additional grounds for lowering the final price.

 - Is there a history of previous crash damage?
 There are ways to check a car’s history.
-If you haven’t already purchased FACTS+, it is a good idea to do so.
+If you haven’t already gotten a vehicle history report, it is a good idea to do so.
 This may give you some indication of previous damage, if it’s stolen or if there is evidence of an odometer discrepancy.
-For more information about FACTS+, visit carsales.com.au/facts
+For more information about vehicle history report visit carsales.com.au/facts

 - How much registration does it have?
 Be sure to ask how long is left on the vehicle registration, as you may be able to factor this into the final cost.